icon Effective Diversity Training Methods | HRDQ

 Diversity Game

 Another way to get employees talking about diversity and applying their newly-learned knowledge is through a game, like tossing around HRDQ’s Diversity Thumball.
-Each side of the ball features a different topic regarding diversity.
+Each side of the ball features a different topic related to diversity.
 Ask the participants to pass the ball and answer the prompt until each employee has spoken.
-There are also plenty of other diversity games you can implement, so feel free to pick one—or a few!—that you believe will help open the discussion.
+There are also plenty of other diversity games you can implement, so feel free to pick one – or a few! – that you believe will help open the group discussion.

 Increase Diversity with HRDQ

-If you need assistance implementing these effective diversity training methods, explore the full HRDQ Diversity collection today.
+If you need assistance implementing these effective diversity training methods, explore the full HRDQ diversity and inclusion collection.
 Our training consultants are here to equip you with the tools you need to promote and encourage diversity within your team and throughout your business.
 Get started today!

 Leave a comment